Cannabinol: Pharmacokinetics

-When administered orally, CBN demonstrates a similar metabolism to Δ^{9}-THC, with the primary active metabolite produced through the hydrolyzation of C9 as part of first-pass metabolism in the liver.
-The active metabolite generated via this process is called 11-OH-CBN, which is 2x as potent as CBN, and has demonstrated activity as a weak CB2 antagonist.
-This metabolism starkly contrasts that of Δ^{9}-THC in terms of potency, given that 11-OH-THC has been reported to have 10× the potency of Δ^{9}-THC.
+When administered orally, CBN demonstrates a similar metabolism to Δ^{9}-THC, with the primary intoxicating metabolite being produced through a hydroxylation reaction that occurs in the liver.
+The active metabolite generated via this process is called 11-OH-CBN, which is around two times as potent as CBN, and has demonstrated activity as a weak CB2 antagonist.
+This metabolism starkly contrasts that of standard cannabis edibles in terms of potency, given that 11-OH-THC has been reported to have 10× the potency of Δ^{9}-THC.

 Due to high lipophilicity and first-pass metabolism, there is low bioavailability of CBN and other cannabinoids following oral administration.
 CBN metabolism is mediated in part by CYP450 isoforms 2C9 and 3A4.
 The metabolism of CBN may be catalyzed by UGTs (UDP-glucuronosyltransferases), with a subset of UGT isoforms (1A7, 1A8, 1A9, 1A10, 2B7) identified as potential substrates associated with CBN glucuronidation.
 The bioavailability of CBN following administration via inhalation (e.g., smoking or vaporizing) is approximately 40% that of intravenous administration.

 A small study of six cannabis users found a highly variable half life of 32 ± 17 hours upon intravenous administration.
 Similar to CBD, CBN is metabolized by the CYP2C9 and CYP3A4 liver enzymes and thus the half-life is sensitive to genetic factors that effect the levels of these enzymes.